rahulsom/gradle-jpi-plugin/README.md

 ## Compatibility with Gradle versions

-The latest version of the JPI plugin requires **Gradle 6+** to make use of advanced dependency management features.
+The latest version of the JPI plugin requires **Gradle 6.3 or later** to make use of advanced dependency management features.

+For Gradle versions 6.0-6.2.1, please use version `0.46.0` of the JPI plugin.

 For Gradle versions 4.x or 5.x, please use version `0.38.0` of the JPI plugin.